disorderedmaterials/dissolve-docs/RFC/0001-graph-display.md

 property, `edges`, is similar, except that the mandatory interface is the `EdgeInterface`.

+The `AbstractGraphModel` also requires four slots for accepting signals from the interface.
+The `createNode` slot takes a string that corresponds to the `type` property of the Node Interface and appends a new Node of the correct type.
+Correspondingly, `deleteNode` takes the index of a node and removes that node from the model.
+In the same manner, `deleteEdge` takes an edge index and removes the corresponding edge.
+Finally, the `createEdge` slot requires four indices, corresponding to the index of the source node, the index of the output within that source node, the index of the destination node, and the index of the input within that destination.

-[^1]: Although the author does have some strong, possibly contraversial opinions.
+[^1]: Although the author does have some strong, possibly
+    contraversial opinions.

 ### 3.2 NodeInterface